 (3) Tariff L3 is available subject to the condition that the consumer satisfies the corporation that the amount of electricity supplied to the consumer’s premises will be 50 megawatt hours or more per annum.

+[Clause 2 inserted in Gazette 30 Mar 2009 p.
+983-4.]

 3. Tariff M1 (general supply — high voltage tariff)

 (1) Tariff M1 is available for consumers supplied at 6.6 kV, 11 kV, 22 kV or 33 kV or such higher voltage as the corporation may approve.